mkloubert/Messages.NET/README.md

 }
 ```

-Now you should define a message handler that sends the message.
+Now you should define a message handler that sends the message:

 ```csharp
 public class NewContactSender : MessageHandlerBase